causztic/nextjs-blog/posts/gboard-autocompletion-bug.md

 Doing this improves the UX on mobile as a numeric keyboard will appear, allows us to maintain the comma separator for readability, and also prevents the Gboard emoji bug from happening as the keyboard is not a text one anymore!
 Talk about killing two birds with one stone :)

+## Some unrelated rambling

+While sleuthing around to fix this bug, I also managed to refactor the component from a weird mix of uncontrolled and controlled to a fully controlled one.
+I will be going through this particular case in the next article!